Reservoir Transformers: Experiments

 \subsection{Language Modelling}

 To examine whether the same findings hold for other tasks, we evaluate on the enwiki8 \citep{LLC:2009long} language modelling task.
 We examine the BPC (bits per character) rate for a variety of network depths (since the task is language modelling, these layers are in the decoder).
-The results show that we obtain consistently better BPC for lower depths, except for the $64$-layer regular transformer, which appears to be particularly optimal for this task.
+The results show that except for the $64$-layer regular transformer, which appears to be particularly optimal for this task, we obtain consistently better BPC for all depths.
 We observe similar trends during test time.